 I am very thankful to have attended Loma Linda University's Play Therapy program.
 The various approaches to play therapy provided different skills and techniques that have been very helpful in my work with children and families.
 The role-playing exercises in the program were a useful way to simulate realistic responses.

-Now accepting applications for Spring 2021!
-Apply by 1/31/21.
+- Apply now: Now accepting applications!
 All application fees currently waived.

 At a Glance